-\paragraph{Code Security Benchmarks} Various benchmarks have emerged to assess both the security and the correctness of the LLM-generated code.
+\paragraph{Code Security Benchmarks} Various benchmarks have emerged to assess both the security and the correctness of LLM-generated code.
 Earlier ones focus on evaluating single-turn model generation in smaller scopes, such as a single file or a single function.
 SALLM~\cite{siddiq2024sallm} provides a framework to evaluate LLMs' abilities to generate secure code with security-centric prompts.
 CWEval~\cite{peng2025cweval} introduces an outcome-driven evaluation framework that simultaneously assesses both functionality and security of LLM-generated code on the same problem set across multiple programming languages.
-SecCodePLT ~\cite{yang2024seccodeplt} provides a unified platform for evaluating both insecure code generation and cyberattack helpfulness, combining expert-verified data with dynamic evaluation metrics in real-world attack scenarios.
-Asleep ~\cite{pearce2025asleep} assesses the security of AI-generated code by investigating GitHub Copilot's propensity to generate vulnerable code across three dimensions: diversity of weaknesses, prompts, and domains, finding approximately 40\% of generated programs to be vulnerable.
+SecCodePLT ~\cite{yang2024seccodeplt} provides a unified platform to evaluate both insecure code generation and cyberattack helpfulness, combining expert-verified data with dynamic evaluation metrics in real-world attack scenarios.
+Asleep ~\cite{pearce2025asleep} assesses the security of AI-generated code by investigating the propensity of GitHub Copilot to generate vulnerable code across three dimensions: diversity of weaknesses, prompts, and domains, finding approximately 40\% of generated programs to be vulnerable.

-More recent benchmarks have expanded their scope to repository level tasks with potential multi-file edits to be made.
+More recent benchmarks have expanded their scope to repository-level tasks with potential multi-file edits to be made.
 BaxBench~\cite{vero2025baxbench} focuses on backend application security by combining coding scenarios with popular backend frameworks across multiple programming languages, including functional and security test cases and expert-designed security exploits.
 ASE~\cite{lian2025ase} and SecureAgentBench~\cite{chen2025secureagentbenchbenchmarkingsecurecode} mines repository level vulnerability-fixing commits and repurpose them as tasks.
 Compared to these benchmarks, \bench focuses on evaluating coding agents, rather than models alone, covers significantly more CWEs and requires more lines to be edited.
-A detailed comparison between these secure code generation benchmarks is demonstrated in Table \ref{tab:secure-code-benchmarks}.
+A detailed comparison between these secure code generation benchmarks is demonstrated in \autoref{tab:secure-code-benchmarks}.